Evaluate pedagogical tool#

 Well-tested instructions#

 Ideally, you would not like to be the first person reading through instructional material.
 If you are the first person reading through it, you can expect to discover typos, errors, and other issues.
-See Review.
+See Introduction.

 How do you test, in general, that instructional material has been “peer-reviewed” by others?
 When we want to test that natural language is peer-reviewed, we test it.
 That is, peer-reviewed material is human-tested.
 If we ported (translated) the concept to an artificial programming language, then we can use computers to test as well.